nikaiser/portfolio_docs/src/content/pages/about/index.md

 Somewhere on Cannon Mountain, NH.*

 *![](hike.jpg)
-Near the summit of the Schwarzhorn (Bernese Oberland, Swiss Alps) A rather challenging hike with 6678ft of elevation change in 1 day, soloed mix of hiking, scrambling, and climbing.*
+Near the summit of the Schwarzhorn (Bernese Oberland, Swiss Alps)*

 ### Hobbies